• Skip to primary navigation

 Tips:

 • For clothing items, avoid plastic storage bins and vacuum-sealed bags.
 When it comes to long-term storage, acid-free and natural fiber options.
+While we do not suggest cardboard boxes, but should you prefer them then choose acid- and lignin-free cardboard.

 Step 4 – Time to Organize Seasonal Items